pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 #### IdentifiableJsonPostgresPersistence

 This class provides a persistence component that stores data in PostgreSQL in JSON or JSONB fields and implements several CRUD operations over data items with unique ids.
 It inherits from IdentifialePostgrePersistence and thus also from PostgrePersistence.
-As such, it uses most of the methods available in those classes to perform CRUD operations.

 ##### Pre-requisites